 As part of monitoring, ONSV generates a monthly delinquency report showing all payments which are 30, 60, 90, and 120 days past due.
-This report is prepared by the Investment Accounting Department and is reviewed by the Mortgage and Real Estate Department.
 Management follows up with the correspondents (servicers) as necessary.
 If a loan is delinquent for two months consecutively a new DICOM is generated.
 While management may act sooner, generally loans are not written down and/or foreclosed upon until management has exhausted all other options to bring the loan current.
 The timing of the foreclosure and write-down are dependent on the facts and circumstances surrounding each loan.